wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 -   Box model applies in a different way: heights and width do not apply
 -   Paddings and margins are applied only horizontally (left and right)
 -   With css: display: inline

+**The most common**
+display: inline-block

+-   Look like inline from the outside, behaves like block-level on the inside
+-   Occupies only content space
+-   Causes no line breaks
+-   Box model applies as showed
+-   imgs are inline block elements